PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 ndiff by PP: 0
 ```

 We begin with a ARIMA(1,1,1) model.
 The ma term ma.L1.D.food is not signficant, which is dropped in the second try in an ARIMA(1,1,0) model.
-AIC slightly dropped.
+We notice that AIC and BIC dropped, and the p-value for ar.L1.D.food is smaller, which means the ARIMA(1,1,0) is a simpler and more robust model than ARIMA(1,1,1).

 <div class="code-head"><span>code</span>ARIMA model.python</div>

 ```python